matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 *Code for this section:* [Significance Tests and Confidence Intervals](/One-and-Two-Sample-Tests/Significance-Tests-and-Confidence-Intervals.R)

 You have seen how to carry out a formal test of significance.
 This five-step procedure will apply to all of the formal tests we examine in this course.
-In this section, we point out the relationship between significance tests and confidence interal.
+In this section, we point out the relationship between significance tests and confidence interval.

 In the five-step procedure for testing hypotheses, we stated two different forms of the decision rule: